 Metadata processing profiles do not apply to Content Fragments.

-An integral part of the fragment
+A part of the fragment

 Master is accessible in the fragment editor under Variations.